Nimrod: Traditions and legends

 Since Akkad was destroyed and lost with the collapse of the Akkadian Empire in the period 2200–2154 BC (long chronology), the stories mentioning Nimrod seem to recall the late Early Bronze Age.
 The association with Erech (Babylonian Uruk), a city that lost its prime importance around 2000 BCE as a result of struggles between Isin, Larsa and Elam, also attests the early provenance of the stories of Nimrod.
 According to some modern-day theorists, their placement in the Bible suggests a Babylonian origin—possibly inserted during the Babylonian captivity.

-Judaic interpreters as early as Philo and Yohanan ben Zakkai in the 1st century interpreted "a mighty hunter before the Lord" ("גִבֹּר-צַיִד, לִפְנֵי יְהוָה" gibbor-ṣayiḏ lip̄nē Yahweh, lit. "in the face of Yahweh") as signifying "in opposition to the Lord"; a similar interpretation is found in Pseudo-Philo, as well as later in Symmachus.
-Some rabbinic commentators have also connected the name Nimrod with a Hebrew word meaning 'rebel'.
-In Pseudo-Philo (dated c.
+Judaic interpreters as early as Philo and Yohanan ben Zakkai in the 1st century interpreted "a mighty hunter before the Lᴏʀᴅ" ("גִבֹּר-צַיִד, לִפְנֵי יְהוָה" gibbor-ṣayiḏ lip̄nē YHWH, lit. "in the face of Yahweh") as signifying "in opposition to the Lord"; a similar interpretation is found in Pseudo-Philo, as well as later in Symmachus.
+Some rabbinic commentators have also connected the name Nimrod with a Hebrew word meaning "rebel" In Pseudo-Philo (dated c.
 70 CE), Nimrod is made leader of the Hamites, while Joktan as leader of the Semites, and Fenech as leader of the Japhethites, are also associated with the building of the Tower.
 Versions of this story are again picked up in later works such as Apocalypse of Pseudo-Methodius (7th century).

-The Book of Jubilees mentions the name of "Nebrod" (the Greek form of Nimrod) only as being the father of Azurad, the wife of Eber and mother of Peleg (8:7).
+The Book of Jubilees mentions the name "Nebrod" (the Greek form of Nimrod) only as being the father of Azurad, the wife of Eber and mother of Peleg (8:7).
 This account would thus make Nimrod an ancestor of Abraham, and hence of all Hebrews.